 - Seven of Disney’s 11 theme parks worldwide feature carrousels.
 Only Disney’s Hollywood Studios; Epcot; and Disney’s Animal Kingdom at Walt Disney World and Walt Disney Studios Park in Paris operate sans a carrousel.

 - Prince Charming Regal Carrousel is based on Disney’s 1950 film Cinderella.
-The attraction was entitled “Cinderella’s Golden Carrousel” from opening day until 2010, when it was renamed for the princess’s lover in order to incorporate a story based on the history of carrousels.
+The attraction originally entitled “Cinderella’s Golden Carrousel” from opening day until 2010, received a renaming for the princess’s lover in order to incorporate a story based on the history of carrousels.

 - Classic Disney music, such as “When You Wish Upon a Star” from Pinocchio (1940), is pumped from an organ to complement Prince Charming Regal Carrousel.